CPTN-CPT Certification Getting Started Guide

 4. Complete the Practical Exam and achieve a passing grade of 75% or higher

-You will be given access to training videos, program design templates and instructions for scheduling with a Practical Assessor.
-Candidates whom are not with range of a Practical Assessor will be given the distant practical option.
+We recommend revieiwng the sections which will be tested from the CPTN-CPT certification page.
+You will be given access to training videos, program design templates and instructions for scheduling a Practical Assessor.

 Note: Candidates who require better clarification with the program design component of the practical examination, we recommend ordering the CPTN-CPT Online Program Design Tutorial from the Tutorials page.

 Note: Please ensure that the requirements for current First Aid and CPR C/AED are completed or is in the process of being completed.
 CPTN will not be able to issue the certificate until we receive a certificate proof of completion.